samumantha/csc-user-guide/docs/apps/index.md

 ## Data Analytics and Machine Learning

+* [Csc Notebooks documentation](notebooks/notebooks.md) Dedicated and disposable environments run in the cloud and can be accessed through web browser.
 * [Python Data](python-data.md) Collection of Python libraries for data analytics and machine learning
 * [MXNet](mxnet.md) Deep learning library for Python
 * [PyTorch](pytorch.md) Machine learning framework for Python